NodeBB-Community/nodebb-grunt/README.md

 |`deploy:my-module`|Run distribution compilation of *my-module* and publish (alias for `build` and `publish`).|
 |`clean`|Clean temporary data.|

+*Note:* For the `publish` task you need to be running a real shell to be able to use `git commit -e` for commit message input since.
+The task-manager of your IDE may not provide this (e.g. JetBrains IDEA does not).

 ## TODO

 ### until release